7 tips to limit your child’s screen time

 4. Introduce and facilitate other activities

 Just because you switch off the TV, it will not work unless you provide a practical alternative.
-Introduce some games, drawing, painting, puzzles, building blocks, sports etc. depending on the personal interest of the child.
+Introduce some games, drawing, painting, puzzles, building blocks, sports, electric ride on car etc. depending on the personal interest of the child.
 Make sure that you praise him whenever he starts to play with one of those alternatives instead of TV.
 And of course be an example.

 5. Don’t hesitate to play the role of the parent